cypator/splate-api/source/index.html.md

 title: API Reference

 language_tabs: # must be one of https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers
-  - FIX1
+  - ruby
-  - FIX2
+  - python
-  - WebSocket
+  - shell

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>